One prolonged-release hard capsule contains 80 mg of trimetazidine dihydrochloride.

 C01EB15 - trimetazidine ; Belongs to the class of other cardiac preparations.

-PR cap 80 mg (hard capsule with a white body and an orange red cap with a printed white Servier logo Click on icon to see table/diagram/image
+PR cap 80 mg (white body and an orange red cap with a printed white Servier logo Click on icon to see table/diagram/image